 It first concentrates on the application and enforcement of EU law in the Member States.
 In that context the module analyses the concepts of direct effect and Member State liability; the preliminary rulings system; and enforcement actions by the Commission.
 The second component consists of judical review of EU acts, where you study both actions for annulment and the non-contractual liability of the EU.
 This module has a strong practical orientation, to make you familiar with the system of EU judicial protection, so as to enable you to use EU remedies in practice.

-At the start of the semester you will have the opportunity to attend taster lectures and to speak to module leaders before you make a decision on whether to do a specialist or tailored LLM.
+All applications must be made to the generic Master of Laws (LLM) programme.
+If accepted, and once you have enrolled onto the LLM programme, you will have the opportunity to transfer onto one of our specialist LLM programmes.
+At the start of the semester you will have the opportunity to attend taster lectures and to speak to programme/module leaders before you make a decision on whether to do a specialist or tailored LLM.

 Please see the LLM FAQ's pdf document for further information on the LLM application process.